Looking for the Junior Triathlon FAQ’s?

-Beat the lines on race day and pick up your bib and shirt early!
-You won’t regret it.
+Beat the lines on race day and pick up your packet early!

-Where: Brookside Park (next to the Rose Bowl Aquatics Center)
+Where: Brookside Park, Pasadena CA. (next to the Rose Bowl Aquatics Center)

 What if I forgot to pick up my shirt, medal, or award?
 Will you mail items after the event?

 No. Unfortunately, we are not able to mail any items left at the race.